How taking a break from your phone can help your mental health

 Growing up today is a unique time to grow up in.
 We are often painted by the older generations, and even by some within our own, as the “snowflake generation”, a word we are all very familiar with.
 However, let’s break that down.
 In a world where we are constantly bombarded with information all day every day, what effect does that have on the brain, on your mind?
 Look at your Instagram feed and all you’ll see are images upon images of beautiful, idealistic people living beautiful, idealistic lives.
 The drive for perfectionism has sky-rocketed in today’s society, followed by a lack of a sense of self, especially at this age.

-When leaving school or university the future is daunting and vast yet narrow and specific.
 There is an idea of a perfect life, perfect job, perfect partner.
 It’s almost impossible to see what our own idea of perfections is when it’s shown to us everyday beneath these glass screens.
 We are the first generation to see the lives of thousands each day, their happiest most posed moments.
 It is very easy to forget that on the other side of the screen, they too fight with their partner, friends and family, get upset, get angry, get lost, get sick, experience moments of low mental health, because we are all human.

 I am in my final year of university.
 I knew that I eventually would get to this stage, but it was not until I reached this stage that I realised, “Oh, I really did get to this stage”, and with that came a massive wave of panic and pressure.
 How could I not know what I want to do yet?
 It was immensely frustrating to me that I didn’t even know what direction I wanted to take.
 After a year of studying and working in different countries it felt like such a step backwards coming back to university in Ireland, being a student again.
 After a year of what I call a Celtic Tiger regarding mental health, I began to feel it slipping away.
 The anxiety of being a final year student began to kick in.
 It took me about a month to actually snap out of this moment of sheer frustration and anxiety.